 Not sure what kind of potting soil to buy?
 Look for products certified by The Mulch and Soil Council, which indicates that any label claims have been tested and shown to be true.
 Several of the major brands of potting soils participate in this.
 Since it’s a voluntary program, though, don’t discount your favorite soil just because it is not certified.
 It’s a great tool, however, for inexperienced gardeners and those with doubts about the current soil they’re using.

 Obviously, we want you to use the best soil possible because good soil — and good plants! — are key to a successful garden.
+Looking for more info on how to avoid garden pitfalls?
+Check out our article on 9 Mistakes New Gardeners Make—and How to Avoid Them.
 Happy growing!